 DeMoss has done some recruiting for the Boilermakers.
 He will be called on to do more in his new capacity.
-As a former of an exceptional group of players at the position, DeMoss may prove to be invaluable in extending a tradition which has produced Mike Phipps, Bob Griese, Len Dawson, Dale Samuels and Bernie Allen.
+As a former top flight quarterback and tutor of an exceptional group of players at the position, DeMoss may prove to be invaluable in extending a tradition which has produced Mike Phipps, Bob Griese, Len Dawson, Dale Samuels and Bernie Allen.